richard-austin/drawdown-calculator/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+The build script build.sh will run a production build with the base url set to dc and package the application in dc.war for deployment.
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).